Spatio-Temporal Graph Convolutional Networks for EV Charging Demand Forecasting Using Real-World Multi-Modal Data Integration: Conclusion Recommendations

 Our integrated use of weather, traffic, and spatial POIs further enhances the realism and applicability of the forecasting outputs, leading to a more robust modeling pipeline.
 Importantly, the short, mid, and long horizon analyses show that trade-offs between volatility and trend awareness must be carefully managed, with the mid horizon offering a particularly balanced outcome in terms of error performance and operational relevance.

-Building upon the results presented.
-First, expanding the dataset to include additional states or regions with different EV adoption rates can validate the model’s generalizability.
+Building upon the results presented, future work could expand the dataset to include additional states or regions with different EV adoption rates can validate the model’s generalizability.
 Exploration of transformer-based architectures or attention mechanisms could enhance the ability to capture long-range dependencies across time and space.
 From a policy and infrastructure standpoint, integrating cost-benefit analysis into the modeling pipeline would support more precise investment decisions.
 Finally, addressing data gaps particularly and enhancing the granularity of station-level features (e.g., charging speed, stall availability) will further elevate the practical utility of the proposed approach.